 Draught Breeds:

 Draught breeds, also known as working breeds, are primarily bred for their strength and ability to perform tasks like pulling carts and plowing fields.
-They are known for their endurance and power.
+They are recognized for their strength and stamina.
 Examples of draught breeds in India include:

-a) Bullocks of Ongole: Ongole bulls are famous for their robust physique and high endurance.
+a) Bullocks of Ongole: Ongole bullocks are renowned for their strong build and exceptional stamina.
 They are well-suited for agricultural work and have been traditionally used in farming practices.

-b) Hallikar: Hallikar cattle are native to Karnataka and are known for their strong built and resilience.
+b) Hallikar: Hallikar cattle, indigenous to Karnataka, are recognized for their sturdy build and remarkable resilience.
 They are commonly used for draught purposes and are popular in rural regions of South India.

 Dual Breeds: